htomislav/fb-weather-bot/README.md

 # fb-weather-bot

 *Fb-weather-bot* is a Facebook Messanger bot service that provides information about the weather.
-It integrates with the [Facebook Messanger Platform] and the [OpenWeatherMap] to provide current weather information to the users.
+It integrates with the [Facebook Messanger Platform] and the [OpenWeatherMap] to provide current weather information to the Messanger users.

 # How it works

 *Fb-weather-bot* exposes a webhook interface in order to receive messages from the Facebook Messanger.
-Each message that the user sends from the Messanger is sent to the *fb-weather-bot* where it is appropriately handled.
-If the message matches against the regular weather query pattern, OpenWeatherMap service will be queried for the current weather for the specified location.
+Each message that a user sends from the Messanger is sent to the *fb-weather-bot* where it is appropriately processed.
+If the message matches against the message weather pattern, OpenWeatherMap service will be queried for the current weather for the specified location.
 The result is then sent back to the Messanger which will be shown to the user as a result.

 ![alt text](/docs/Overview.png)